ECMS - The Future of WebNow

 Users that use WebNow as a full client:

-- Because Perceptive Experience currently lacks the same featureset as WebNow, these users should install and use the Desktop Client to access the imaging system.
+- See Perceptive Experience - Overview and Getting Started for a list of what Perceptive Experience currently can and cannot do.
+Any users requiring features that Perceptive Experience does not have should install and use the Desktop Client to access the imaging system.

 These options may change as new information becomes available and new updates introduce new features.
 This document will be updated accordingly.